limty226/Double_lane_change_analyser/README.md

 - Saves processed experiment results (**Time, Error, Effort, Velocity**) in `.mat` format.

 ---
+## 🔹 Simulink Model
+The Simulink model included in this repository simulates teleoperation-based Double Lane Change experiments.
+It models the vehicle dynamics and generates .mat files for further analysis.

+To run the Simulink model:
+1️⃣ Open models/double_lane_change.slx in Simulink.
+2️⃣ Set up the simulation parameters.
+3️⃣ Run the model and generate the .mat data for analysis.

+---
 ## 📊 Output Data Structure

 The script outputs the following variables: